astropy/astropy/docs/development/pd/community.rst

 `GitHub issue tracker <https://github.com/astropy/astropy/issues>`_
 ----------------------------------------------------------------------

-The pandas contributor community conducts conversations mainly via this channel.
+The astropy contributor community conducts conversations mainly via this channel.
 Any community member can open issues to:

 - Report bugs, e.g. "I noticed the behavior of a certain function is